The Law of Attraction Revisited

 Posted Jan 05, 2014

-Supporters asserts, “If you think it, it will come…” If you want a new 3 story red brick house with 5 bedrooms and a pool in the back on 3 acres of land, think it and focus on it – then it will be yours.
+Supporters assert, “If you think it, it will come …” If you want a new three-story red brick house with five bedrooms and a pool in the back on three acres of land, think it and focus on it—then it will be yours.
 Law of attraction proponents teach that as a universal law, the law of attraction, like the law of gravity, always comes through—whether you believe in it or not, it always works.
 This sounds very simple.
 Whatever you think about is what you will receive.
 What could be easier than that?
-Law of attraction experts even use the edict “Ask, Believe, and Receive.”
+Law of attraction experts even use the edict “ask, believe, and receive.”
 By these criteria, the success rate for goal fulfillment, using the law of attraction, should be close to 100%.
 Is this the case?
 No, not even close.
 Most people attempting to fulfill their goals, using the law of attraction, are unsuccessful.

 I propose that we replace this law with a principle, the Principle of Attraction.
 This principle of attraction is an evidence-based phenomenon with a foundation in positive psychology, goal-achieving research, and mind-brain sciences.

 How does a Principle of Attraction differ from a law of attraction?
 The principle of attraction states that “like tends to attract like.”
 Positivity usually attracts positivity and negativity usually attracts negativity.
 What are the consequences of adopting this principle?

 - An appreciation for the power of positive thinking.